Arch1E2/numbers_test/README.md

 To start use Docker

+- first configure environment variables of services from docker-compose.yml

-from directory with docker-compose.yml file print: docker-compose up
+- from directory with docker-compose.yml file print: docker-compose up